Sparronator9999/YAMDCC/README.md

 ### What versions of Windows do you support?

-This program is tested by me (Sparronator9999) on 64-bit Windows 10 (specifically LTSC 2021).
-It should, however, run on any verison of Windows 10, 32- or 64-bit.

-Windows 11 *should* be supported as well, but I have not tested it.
-Open an issue if you have trouble with Windows 11.
+Windows 10 and 11, both 64-bit and 32-bit (for Windows 10, but you should really be using a 64-bit OS in 2024).

-Older versions of Windows may also work, but with no support from me.
+Older versions of Windows that support .NET Framework 4.8 may also work, but with no support from me.

 ### Can you please make a Linux version?